akshatkuk04/HashedCryp/README.md

 # HashedCryp
-A Differential Cryptoanalysis attack on a Toy Cipher
+A Differential Cryptanalysis attack on a Toy Cipher